SublimeText/UnitTesting/README.md

 no need to worry about race condition.

-To activate async testing on travis and appveyor.
-Add the file `unittesting.json` to your repo with the following:
+To activate async testing on travis and appveyor, put the following line in `unittesting.json`.

 ```
-{
     "async": true,
-}
 ```

 Note: if `async` is true, `deferred` is forced to be `false` (relaxation of this is in progress)